Last updated 27th January, 2026

 We keep track of which networks offer 5G coverage across 120 major UK towns and cities, so you can see at a glance how they compare in key locations.

 The chart below lists the locations in full, with a tick against them meaning a network has some coverage there.
-However, in many cases it won’t be complete coverage, so it’s worth using a network’s official coverage checker to see how patchy it is.
+However, in many cases it won’t be complete coverage, so it’s worth using a network’s official coverage checker or our coverage checker above to see how patchy it is.
 Sometimes 5G coverage will also differ indoors and outside.
 That said, every network is improving its 5G coverage rapidly.

 Town/City |